ndf-zz/leuro-m20-bbb/README.md

-Leurocomm displays (viewed from the front-side) are arranged in rows of LED panels labeled "LED - M20CC" (12x12 pixels in this case), daisy chained right to left.
+Leurocomm displays (viewed from the front-side) are arranged in rows of LED panels labeled "LED - M20CC" (12x12 pixels in this case), daisy-chained right to left.
 Each LED panel has two shift registers "a" and "b", arranged in 6 rows of 3 columns, each 4 bits wide.
 Groups of 3 or 4 LED panel rows are driven from interface cards labeled "4fach-Verteiler PCI IO -VM2003".
-Interface cards are on the right side of the display, connected from bottom to top.
+Interface cards are on the right side of the display, connected in a daisy-chain from bottom to top.
 Each collection of rows, numbered 1-4 on the interface card, is connected top to bottom.
 Framebuffer updates from caprica describe the desired image as a buffer of 32 bit pixel values packed little-endian[3] from left to right, top to bottom.